ctavolazzi/quartz/content/index.md

   🤖 Welcome to my digital chaos! | 🎮 Yes, that Pokémon API really works | 🧠 I bullied an AI into helping me break this static site | 🌱 Growing digital gardens and chaos emeralds | 🚀 Where we're going, we don't need sanitization
 </marquee>

-Hey there!
-You've entered a space that's a bit different from your typical blog or portfolio.
-This is a **living knowledge garden**, a raw, evolving repository of my ideas, projects, and unfiltered thoughts.
-Here, I'm recording my journey day by day, so you'll see both the breakthroughs and the messy bits.

-## About This Garden 🌿

-In this digital space, I document my experiences, struggles, insights, and ambitions.
-This is **not polished, it's real**, and I hope it inspires you to dive into the depths of your own journey as well.
-As you explore, you'll get an unfiltered look at my day-to-day activities, especially in the fields of **AI, robotics, creative projects, and everything in between**.

 <a id="daily-note-link" href="#" style="
   display: inline-block;
   padding: 12px 24px;